aragon/AGPs/AGPs/AGP-1.md

 For Meta track proposals, the minimum support required for approval is >66.6666666666666666% of all votes cast, a “supermajority”.
 The minimum acceptance quorum required for approval is >0% (at least one positive vote needs to be cast).
 Votes are token-weighted, so 10^-18 ANT (the smallest possible fraction of one ANT) equals one vote, and at least 10^-18 ANT is required to vote.

 **Emergency Vote**
-The Association can call an emergency Aragon Network vote at any time with minimum 48 hours notice by a unanimous approval vote of the Association board.
-In case of emergency, immediately following approval by the board, the Association will make a best effort to notify ANT holders of the vote using these communication channels:
+The Association can call an emergency Aragon Network vote or re-schedule a vote at any time with minimum 48 hours notice by a unanimous approval vote of the Association board.
+In case of emergency, immediately following approval by the board, the Association will make a best effort to notify ANT holders of the start date and time of the vote using these communication channels:

 * Aragon [email newsletter](https://one.us15.list-manage.com/subscribe/post?u=a590aa3843a54b079d48e6e18&id=e81a44c4bd)
 * [#announcements channel](https://aragon.chat/channel/announcements) in Aragon Chat
 * [@AragonProject](https://twitter.com/aragonproject) Twitter account
 * [Aragon Project](https://www.linkedin.com/company/aragonproject/) LinkedIn account
 * [/r/AragonProject](https://www.reddit.com/r/aragonproject/) subreddit

+If the Aragon Association approves re-scheduling a vote, the new start date of the vote must be no longer than 14 calendar days later.
+The Aragon Association may not vote to re-schedule the same vote more than twice.

 ## AGP Editors
 AGP Editors are experienced and active members of the Aragon community selected by the Association to manage the AGP workflow.
 AGP Editors are not gatekeepers to the proposal system.
 AGP Editors exist to make proposals submitted to the AGP repo easier to review.